Advanced Theming & Dark Mode Implementation

 Mapping the critical rendering path is essential to prevent flash-of-unstyled-content (FOUC) and ensure theme state aligns during server-to-client transitions via SSR Hydration & Fallback Chains.
 The architecture requires synchronous state resolution before the first paint.

-Critical CSS injection must occur in the <head>, followed by a non-blocking, synchronous script that reads persistent storage, evaluates system preferences, and applies the resolved theme to document.documentElement.
-This guarantees hydration compatibility and eliminates layout shifts.
+Critical CSS injection must occur in the <head>, followed by a small inline (not external) synchronous script that reads persistent storage, evaluates system preferences, and applies the resolved theme to document.documentElement.
+Placing the script inline—not via a src= attribute—ensures it executes before the parser reaches the <body> without incurring a network round-trip.

 <script>